Start Using Studio

 When you click an action in the list, Studio highlights the corresponding action on the canvas.
 You may need to scroll the script to locate the action.
 The canvas doesn't snap to the selected action.

-The list of actions is only visible if no actions are selected on the canvas.
+The list of actions is only visible if no actions are selected on the canvas and the Actions tab is selected in the properties panel.
 If an action is selected, this space displays the Properties section.
 The Properties section shows all properties of the selected action, along with their current configuration.

 Click A bent arrow pointing left. to undo recent changes.